Protecting multimodal large language models against misleading visualizations: Experiment 3 - Analysis of table extraction

-Figures \ref{fig5}, \ref{fig10}, and \ref{fig11} illustrate representative examples of table extraction errors made by a MLLM due to misleaders.
-The examples are taken from CHARTOM, where each data table is associated with two visualizations, one misleading and one non-misleading.
-In all three cases, the table extracted from the non-misleading visualization is accurate.
+\paragraph{Error examples} Figures \ref{fig5}, \ref{fig10}, and \ref{fig11} illustrate representative examples of table extraction errors made by InternVL2.5-8B due to misleaders.
+The examples are taken from CHARTOM, where each data table is associated with two instances, one misleading and one non-misleading.
+In all three cases, the table extracted from the non-misleading instance is accurate.
 However, the MLLM fails to recover the same table from the misleading version.

 In Figure \ref{fig5}, the MLLM fails to correctly align the dots with the inverted axis.
 In Figure \ref{fig10}, the 3D effects distort the perceived size of the bars on the right side, leading to incorrect value extraction.
 In Figure \ref{fig11}, the MLLM first extracts values for both lines using the left axis, and then switches to the right axis for 2022, failing to recognize that each line is associated with a different axis.